goedelsoup/keef/README.md

 ## Contributing

 It's best to open an issue first so to allow for discussion on how a feature may be implemented, but feel free to fork and make pull requests with your contributions!

+---

+## Acknowlegment

+This work is largely a trivial bit of glue and stands on the backs of giants.
+Many thanks to the following parties:
+- Hashicorp
+- Brian Shumate